Dhriti-Bansal/customer_behavior_analysis/README.md

 A Power BI dashboard was created to present the key findings in a visual and interactive format.
 The dashboard was designed to make insights easy to understand for both technical and non-technical audiences.

 ### 6. Reporting and Presentation
-The final stage of the project involved summarizing the analysis in:
+The final stage of the project involved summarizing the analysis in a written report.
-- A written report
-- A PowerPoint presentation created using Gamma

 This helped communicate the workflow, findings, and recommendations in a professional format.

 ---